maelvls/foncia/README.md

 also lets you create a server that notifies you using ntfy.sh when a new "missionIncident" or "missionRepair" is created.

+I've created this for two reasons:

+1. I wanted to be aware of anything happening in my building, preferably in real-time on my phone.
+2. I found that the `description` field of "missionIncidents" and "missionRepairs" had disappeared since the migration from the old myFoncia website to the new "fonciamillenium" website, and I found that I could access that field using the GraphQL API.

 ## Deploy

 ```bash